Statement of financial position ( Balance Sheet)

 Shareholders' Equity (Owner's Equity): It represents the ownership interest of the shareholders.
 Components of shareholders' equity include share capital and retained earnings.

-Importance of the Balance Sheet
+Benefits of Preparing a Balance Sheet

 In summary, the balance sheet is a vital financial statement that provides essential insights into a company’s financial health, aiding stakeholders in making informed decisions and ensuring effective financial management.